fmdunlap/reviews-project/README.md

 # ReviewsService

 Hi!
 I'm Forrest.
 This was actually a pretty fun little take-home.
-It took me about 3.5 hours e2e, but I'm pretty happy with the result.
-I'm not sure if I'm supposed to be doing this, but I'm going to include a little bit of a writeup of my process and some of the decisions I made.
+It took me about 3.5 hours e2e, and I'm pretty happy with the result.
+I'm not sure if I'm also including a little bit of a writeup of my process and some of the decisions I made.

 ## Running all the things